-Over the last eight destinations of this Expedition, we’ve covered a lot of ground.
+Over the last eight chapters of this Guidebook, we’ve covered a lot of ground.
 You’ve identified seven different building blocks that go into the design of a Strategic Narrative.
 Now, we will look at how to pull it all together.

 To recap, we started with a shared purpose that defines your business in a way that makes it universally relevant and engaging.
 Note that this shared purpose is not philanthropic.
 It is not separate from your business.
 It is the context in which you conduct your business.
 It is why you do what you do.

 You can think about the narrative as expressing three dimensions of this purpose.

 Differentiation - Why your approach is different than others (Path to Purpose)

 Authenticity - Why you are genuinely qualified to fulfill this purpose (DNA)

 Relationship - How you relate to others and how they relate to you (Contribution, Roles)

 Engagement - How you pull people into your orbit (Mindshift)

 Progress - How you stay aligned to your purpose and measure success (Metrics)